Agrale: Agrale in Argentina

-From there, he began his productive activities in October 2008 with the production of his first chassis for a 12-ton bus with a rear engine.
-The production was diversified in January 2009 with the production of a bus chassis with front engine, later another 17-ton bus chassis, in June it produced the light truck 7500 and in July the first minibus.

-In addition to this line, Agrale Argentina developed a prototype locally for both urban and medium-distance transport.
-In May 2009, the plant obtained the ISO Quality Certification.
-In mid-2009 the company had invested more than 12 million dollars in our country, employing 56 people directly between their productive and administrative activities.
+Manufacturing in Argentina commenced in October 2008 with the production of a chassis for a rear-engined 12-ton bus.
+Production diversified throughout 2009 with the production of a front-engined bus chassis, a 17-ton bus chassis, a minibus and an Argale 7500 light truck.
+In addition to this line, Agrale Argentina also developed a prototype bus for both urban and medium-distance transport.
+In May 2009, the Mercedes plant obtained ISO Quality Certification.
+By mid-2009 the company had invested more than $12,000,000 into Argentina, employing 56 people in both production and administration.